ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-bundling-amis.md

 3. Name the image, give it a description, add any additional storage you might require

-4. Wait a bit and bam you have a new AMI.
+4. Wait a bit, and bam you have a new AMI.

 ## Best Practices